-Make sure you double-check with your airline what you are allowed to take on board the flight – and that you won’t be charged extra for travel cots, pushchairs and car seats.
+Make sure you double-check with your airline where to buy isotretinoin what you are allowed to take on board the flight – and that you won’t be charged extra for travel cots, pushchairs and car seats.
 Make sure you know what baggage allowance is included in the cost.
 I would recommend buying cheap luggage scales.
-Mine have come in very handy, when I’ve been worried that I’ve exceeded my limit.
+Mine has come in very handy, when I’ve been worried that I’ve exceeded my limit.
 You don’t want to be facing a hefty bill at the check-in desk.

 Take an ipad!

 Or some other portable media device.
 This has been the most invaluable piece of kit for us.
 There are just some occasions, particularly on the flight, where nothing else will do but an episode of Peppa Pig or The Gruffalo will keep our son from getting too restless.
 Educational apps are also a bonus.
 Remember, don’t forget the charger!

 I’ve always packed a few favourite snacks for Monkey to enjoy such as popcorn, raisins and snack bars.
 Also, a Yumbox Bento box is brilliant to use for long-haul flights – pack their favourite foods, and you have them all in one place – when it comes in handy if you’re out and about, as you can never be sure that nutritious and healthy snacks are on hand or easily available.
 For babies, pack enough formula for the flight if you’re using it – and for weaning youngsters, enough pouches to last your journey and a few as a back up while you’re on holiday.

 A snooze shade has come in very handy for us.
 It’s a great invention, which works as a sunshade and partial blackout blind.
 It fits over any pram and buggy and has worked for us during the day for naps, and during the night when we’ve gone out to dinner.